 Medieval Times Atlanta Tournament

 Once inside the castle, there is a carnival atmosphere befitting an ancient tournament.
 Vendors sell their wares, beverages are available for purchase and a large roaring fire beckons attendees to sit and enjoy the ambiance.
-Show staff entertain with information and an up close look at the show falcon.
-The King himself is available for photos and performs the knighting ceremony for an additional fee.
+Show staff entertains with informal interactions and you can even get an up-close look at the show falcon.
+The Queen herself is available for photos and performs the knighting ceremony for an additional fee.

-Visit the dungeon museum for a look at Medieval torture devices, it’s $1 to get in and another $1 to get out.
-Explanations of how each device was used accompanies the piece.
-It was bit much for my 7 year-old who left half-way through.
+Visit the dungeon museum for a look at Medieval torture devices, for an extra $2.
+Explanations of how each device was used accompanies the piece, and it’s kind of gruesome to think about.
+It was a bit much for my son when he was 7-year-old who left half-way through, but on a return trip as a teen, he was better able to handle it.
 I admit, it was quite disturbing, but a part of history all the same.

 The Medieval Times Atlanta show had my kids cheering, even the teen.
 Photo provided by Medieval Times